couchbaselabs/cblevel/README.md

 The default mapping in your FTS index should also be dynamic=true.

+Next, use npm install to bring in all the dependencies...

+    npm install

 Next, start the cblevel nodeJS server, like...

     npm run dev